aces/Loris/docs/ModuleWidgets.md

 contract between what options and their returned values that are not enforced by PHP's typing system.

-Widget types currently implemented by LORIS and its default modules are
+Widget types currently implemented by LORIS and its default modules are:

 # Dashboard